open-contracting/standard/docs/guidance/map/organizational_units.md

 ### 3. Publishing a separate organizational hierarchy dataset

-In Paraguay, the Hospital Clinic (Hospital de Clínicas) is an organizational unit of the Faculty of Medical Sciences (Facultad de Ciencias Médicas) at the National University of Asuncion (Universidad Nacional de Asunción).
+The Hospital Clinic (Hospital de Clínicas) in Paraguay is an organizational unit of the Faculty of Medical Sciences (Facultad de Ciencias Médicas) at the National University of Asuncion (Universidad Nacional de Asunción).
 The hospital is part of the same legal entity as the faculty, but the faculty is a separate legal entity from the university.

 Users need to analyse procurement at hospital, faculty and university level.
-To serve that needs, Paraguay publishes an OCDS dataset and a separate organizational hierarchy dataset.
+To serve that need, Paraguay publishes an OCDS dataset and a separate organizational hierarchy dataset.

-In the OCDS dataset, the hospital is listed in `parties` section with:
+In the OCDS dataset, the hospital is listed in `parties` section and:

-* `.name` set to `{organization name}-{unit name}`: Facultad de Ciencias Médicas - Hospital de Clínicas
+* `.name` is set to `{organization name}-{unit name}`: Facultad de Ciencias Médicas - Hospital de Clínicas.
-* `.identifier` set to the Faculty of Medical Sciences' identifier
+* `.identifier` is set to the Faculty of Medical Sciences' identifier.

 Users can group by `.name` to identify the hospital's contracting processes and by `.identifier` to identify the faculty's contracting processes.